The Story of My Emergency Relocation — Destination Country Criteria (Part 5)

 However, I wanted to avoid this additional step in my relocation for several reasons:

-• I needed to set up a new legal entity infrastructure for my work as fast as possible because sanctions were complicating my life every other day.
+- I needed to set up a new legal entity infrastructure for my work as fast as possible because sanctions were complicating life of a Russian passport owner every other day.
 It's reasonable to do this in the final destination country.

 My Destination Country Criteria

-I worked out the criteria for the country choice.
+I worked out a criteria for the country choice.

 I wanted something that was digital nomad online business friendly because I needed to set up a new legal entity for doing my work.
 Modern online banking and so on.